 Shippers are relying on visibility technology to help them see what’s happening in their supply chain in real-time.
-This visibility enables them to proactively address issues before they become critical problems.
-At the heart of real-time visibility is data analytics to provide better transparency and predictability – a capability shippers are increasingly looking to their LSPs to provide, either through a visibility platform or a feature that can easily integrate with their existing systems.
+This visibility enables them to proactively address 'issues' before they become 'critical problems.'
+At the heart of real time visibility is data analytics to provide better transparency and predictability – a capability shippers are increasingly looking to their LSPs to offer, either through a visibility platform or a feature that can easily integrate with their existing systems.

 2. “We are a shipping company, leave technology to somebody else.”

-Beyond that, IoT and connectivity have made huge strides in 2017, which will only continue into 2018.
-Shippers and LSPs are now able to bypass manual information sharing altogether by tracking shipments with RFID, GPS and other hi-tech sensors - getting data directly from the source - making shipping more efficient and automated.
+Beyond that, IoT and connectivity made considerable strides in 2017, which will only continue into the future.
+Shippers and LSPs are now able to bypass manual information sharing altogether by tracking shipments with RFID, GPS, and other hi-tech sensors - getting data directly from the source - making shipping more efficient and automated.

-The key to getting started with IoT is having a visibility software in place so you can help your customers understand and make use of all the new data that is being generated from connected devices.
+The key to getting started with IoT is having a visibility software in place so you can help your customers understand and make use of all the new data that gets generated from connected devices.